 Compensation incentives of staff may include the time off and therapy to heal psychological wounds.
 Benefits can include paying for wages lost; reimbursement of all PTSD related medical care and insurance for permanent mental health disability.
 Similar benefits compared to other mental health or physical conditions associated with workplace injuries may also extend to you.

-For 3 Reasons, PTSD Compensation for IT Employee Is Essential:
+PTSD Compensation for IT Employee Is Essential for These 3 Reasons

 - State law often requires compensation for employees.